Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 To create a fashion figure:

-a vertical line that represent the center of gravity. -
+- Start with the balance line a vertical line that represent the center of gravity.

-normally 1 2 head widths. -
+- Add the shoulder line normally 1 2 head widths.

-normally at the 6th 7th head length. -
+- Draw the knee line normally at the 6th 7th head length.

-at roughly the 9th head length. -
+- Add ankle line at roughly the 9th head length.

-connect these points with flow lines that suggest movement.
+- Sketch the outline connect these points with flow lines that suggest movement.

 Render fabrics and textures